Request Request an Appointment Call Call Us Forms Forms Map View Map Google Google Facebook Facebook

 Our highest priority is, of course, your health and safety.
 Your blood pressure, pulse, and blood oxygen levels will be continuously monitored with electronic sensors before, during, and after your sedation, and you will not be left alone at any time during your sedation.
 While conscious sedation is extremely safe and low risk, it is not completely risk-free, which is why we will continue monitoring your vitals throughout your procedure.

-After Sedation Dentistry Treatment is Complete
+After Sedation Dentistry Treatment Is Complete

 Woman relaxing after sedation dentistry treatment